priyanshusingh017/Ethnus/README.md

 ## Navigate to the project directory.
---Open the index.html file in your web browser to explore the project.
+- Open the index.html file in your web browser to explore the project.

 ---

 ## Contributions
 Contributions are encouraged to improve the project!

-Fork the repository.
+- Fork the repository.
-Report any issues you find.
+- Report any issues you find.
-Submit pull requests with enhancements or fixes.
+- Submit pull requests with enhancements or fixes.

 ---